vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch.md

 You upgrade virtual container hosts (VCHs) by downloading a new version of vSphere Integrated Containers Engine and running the `vic-machine upgrade` command.

-You can use `vic-machine upgrade` to upgrade VCHs from version 0.8 and above.
+You can use `vic-machine upgrade` to upgrade VCHs to newer versions.
 You can run `vic-machine upgrade` on VCHs that are either running or powered off.
 When you upgrade a running VCH, the VCH goes temporarily offline, but container workloads continue as normal during the upgrade process.
 Upgrading a VCH does not affect any mapped container networks that you defined by setting the `vic-machine create --container-network` option.
 The following operations are not available during upgrade:

 - You cannot access container logs
 - You cannot attach to a container